Note: This is an archived Handbook entry from 2016.

 School of Melbourne Custom Programs

-Melbourne Custom Programs proposes to introduce a new postgraduate coursework program called the Specialist Certificate in Criminology (Sexual Offender Management) in partnership with the School of Social and Political Sciences.
 The course has been developed in response to a request by Corrections Victoria for a professional development program for correctional staff with responsibility for the case management of sexual offenders.
 The proposed course is modelled on the Specialist Certificate in Criminology (Forensic Disability) that has been provided by the University of Melbourne since 2009, and comprises two subjects (Introduction to Sexual Offender Management and Advanced Practice in Sexual Offender Management).
 The subject will be delivered by Dr. Mayumi Purvis, who holds a PhD in Criminology from the University of Melbourne, and Ms. Simone Shaw, who holds a Masters in Forensic Psychology.
 Both Dr. Purvis and Ms. Shaw are experienced practitioners in this field.
 No accredited training of this type is currently available in Victoria or elsewhere in Australia.

-Students who complete the course will:
+Students who complete the course should be able to:

 |Course Structure & Available Subjects:||